Vi-fly/Gift_Suggestion_AI_agent/README.md

   - Occasion
   - Hobbies and Interests
   - Budget
-- Use of DuckDuckGo API to gather relevant gift ideas.
+- Use of DuckDuckGo to gather relevant gift ideas.
-- Clean up the output to remove unnecessary content.
 - Display suggestions in a formatted way for easy readability.

 ## Requirements